 Editor's note: It was a game that will live in infamy.
 On Oct.
 6, 1990, the Colorado Buffaloes beat the Missouri Tigers 33-31 when the officials gave the Buffs an extra play - yes, a fifth down - and they used it score the winning touchdown as time expired.
-This article first was published in the Post-Dispatch on Oct.
-7, 1990.
+Here is our original coverage.

 COLUMBIA, Mo. - How best to sum up Colorado's controversial 33-31 football victory Saturday over the University of Missouri?